 The Cure for Burnout

 In past surveys, physicians have felt that getting paid more might help, and I’ve previously discussed why this is a ridiculous idea.
 Most physicians are so financially illiterate that more money might make the problem worse.
 Not better.
-[Correcting this financial literacy problem is a main goal of this site].

 In the 2019 survey, the most common ways physicians are dealing with burnout includes exercise and talking to friends and family.